RafaDEV99/CrraBloom_PPG/README.md

 # CrraBloom_PPG
 CrraBloom_PPG (or the CrraBloom Physics Program) is an open-source physics simulator written in the programming language C with Raylib.
-For now CrraBloom is an **Alpha** so if you find any bugs let me know in the Issues tab in GitHub, thanks for reading. 😁
+For now, CrraBloom is an **Alpha**, so if you find any bugs, let me know in the Issues tab in GitHub.
+Thanks for reading. 😁

-**Creators Note**
+**Creator's Note**
+> [!NOTE]
-> NOTE: For now there is not any build of this program, That is bocause the program is in alpha.
+> For now, there is no build of this program.
+That is because the program is in alpha.
+>
 > So, that will be soon!! :D

 # CrraBloom_PPG dependences: